UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 To specify which equipment was used to create or update a *Data Entity*, the *DataCrate* JSON-LD should have a *Context Entity* for each item of equipment which SHOULD be of `@type` [IndividualProduct].
-The entity SHOULD have a serial number, manufacturer that identifies it as completely as possible.
+The entity SHOULD have a serial number and manufacturer that identifies it as completely as possible.
 In this case the equipment is a bespoke machine.
 The equipment SHOULD be described on a web page, and the address of the description SHOULD be used as its `@id`.